All children and adults should have the tetanus vaccine. See your practice nurse if you think that you are not fully immunised.

 Who should not receive the tetanus vaccine?

-If you are unwell with an illness causing a high temperature (fever), it is wise to postpone an injection until the illness has gone (except if the dose is needed after a cut or wound).
-Also, you should not have another injection of vaccine if a previous injection caused a severe reaction.
-The tetanus vaccine is safe if you are pregnant or breast-feeding.
+If you are unwell with an illness causing a high temperature (fever), it is wise to postpone having the vaccine until the illness has gone (except if the dose is needed after a cut or wound).
+Also, you should not have another injection of vaccine if a previous injection caused a severe (anaphylactic) reaction.
+The tetanus vaccine is safe if you are pregnant or breastfeeding.

 Further reading and references